MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 ## Design a schema for linked private library data

-For any MAKES schema design, we need to determine what entity attributes to include, what are the appropriate types to store the entity attributes, and what operations should the entity attributes support.
+For any MAKES schema design, we need to determine what entity attributes to include, what types to store entity attributes as, and what operations will the entity attributes support.

-In this tutorial, we'll be designing a schema to power library application with search and filtering.
-The entities we'll be using for this index is the linked private library publications from previous tutorial.
-You should have an file named **samplePrivateLibraryData.linked.json** from completing [Link private publication records with MAKES entities](tutorial-entity-linking.md) tutorial.
+In this tutorial, we will build a library application with search and filter capabilities.
+We will start by desgning a schema and building a custom index to power the app.
+We will be leverging the linked private library publications from previous tutorial as the input entities for building the custom index.
+You should have an file named **samplePrivateLibraryData.linked.json** in your working directory from completing [Link private publication records with MAKES entities](tutorial-entity-linking.md) tutorial.

 Here's an entity as example from **samplePrivateLibraryData.linked.json**